dream-group/dream-apply-sdk/UPGRADE.md

 ### Deprecations

-Recommended upgrades, old behavior will be removed in 3.0.
+Recommended upgrades, old behavior will be removed in a later major version.

 * The namespace changed from `Dream\DreamApply\Client` to `Dream\Apply\Client`
   * Both namespaces contain all classes
 * Getter names have changed (`get` and `has` prefixes were added):
   * `consent()` -> `getConsent()`
   * `consentExists()` -> `hasConsent()`

   Old methods will continue to work unless they overlap with action calls.

 ### Behavior changes